Scientists baffled by radio waves coming from center of Milky Way Galaxy

 When it was initially discovered, researchers said it appeared 13 times between April of 2019 and August of 2020, never lasting in the sky for more than a few weeks.

-The object's brightness appears to experience extreme shifts and its signal seems to go on and off at random.
+The object's brightness appeared to experience extreme shifts and its signal seemed to go on and off at random.

 Ziteng Wang, lead author of a new study in The Astrophysical Journal and a doctoral student in the School of Physics at The University of Sydney said, "The strangest property of this new signal is that it has a very high polarisation.
 This means its light oscillates in only one direction, but that direction rotates with time."